allenai/allennlp/README.md

 ## Running AllenNLP

-Once you've installed AllenNLP, you can run the command-line interface either with the `allennlp` command (whether you installed from `pip` or from source).
+Once you've installed AllenNLP, you can run the command-line interface with the `allennlp` command (whether you installed from `pip` or from source).
 `allennlp` has various subcommands such as `train`, `evaluate`, and `predict`.
 To see the full usage information, run `allennlp --help`.